|Home | Newtonmore | Our Collections | Learning | Visitor Information | Highland Museums | Contact ||

 We pride ourselves in being family friendly and endorse "Kids in Museums Manifesto 2011" click on link for details

 You may want to experience the site in your own way, enjoying fresh air, lots of space and a chance to see anything from a 1930s school and garden to a red squirrel or a 1700s Township.
-The Visitor Guide, available from reception for £3.00, and friendly costumed staff can help you learn more about the buildings and stories you will encounter on site.
+The Visitor Guide (£4.00) and our Children's Activity Booklet (£1.00) are available from reception.
+Friendly costumed staff can help you learn more about the buildings and stories you will encounter on site.

 If you’re looking for something more we also offer resources and activities on site.